Q: FM 105 and FM 205 power supplies.

 If this excessive gain is only apparent with one source (say the CD/SACD converter) one solution is to reduce the output level of the converter but this may have a negative influence on sound quality (digital volume control circuits).
 If you encounter such a problem the newer FM ACOUSTICS pre-amplifier/Line stages allow special remedies.
 Contact your distributor with details on your system and settings.

-As only few manufacturers of "hifi" equipment adhere to standards, different output level and gain is employed - which is what leads to such effects.
-In the professional world such problems hardly occur (only with some semi-pro equipment).
+As only few manufacturers of "hifi" equipment adhere to standards, different output level and gain is employed - which is what leads to such issues.
+In the professional world such problems hardly occur.

 Q: Why does FM ACOUSTICS not use detachable mains cables?